12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 Citation: Hawkins, A. J., Willoughby, B. J., & Doherty, W. J. (2012).
 Reasons for divorce and openness to marital reconciliation.
 Journal of Divorce & Remarriage, 53(6), 453–463. https://doi.org/10.1080/10502556.2012.682898

-6. Faust Paints a Frightening Picture of Boyfriends and Stepfathers
+6. Faust Uses Fear of Boyfriends and Stepfathers to Pressure Parents to Stay

-Faust and Manning repeatedly warn that stepparents and romantic partners are a “chilling” risk to children (p.
-57), implying that mothers are safest only if they stay with the biological father.
-Faust even cites a claim that children are 120 times more likely to be beaten to death by a stepfather or live-in boyfriend than by a biological father.
-But later replications using updated data found a much lower risk—closer to six times, not 120.
+Faust and Manning repeatedly present stepfathers and romantic partners as a “chilling” threat to children, implying that mothers keep children safest by staying with the biological father.
+Faust even repeats the claim that children are 120 times more likely to be beaten to death by a stepfather or live-in boyfriend than by a biological father.

-And anyone who works with abuse survivors knows this is backwards: many married biological fathers are the danger.
-In my 6,000-member Christian divorce group, countless parents stayed “for the kids”… while the kids were being harmed.
-These fathers didn’t protect their children from abuse.
-They were the ones abusing them.
+And anyone who works with abuse survivors knows Faust’s framing is backwards.
+Many married biological fathers are not protectors.
+They are the danger.
+In my 6,000-member Christian divorce group, countless parents stayed “for the kids” while the kids were being harmed.
+The father in the home did not shield them from abuse.
+He was the source of it.

 7. Faust Exaggerates Differences Between Family Types